nasa/CTF/README.md

 Install NodeJS/NPM, visit https://nodejs.org/en/ and install Node version >= 10.12.0 (tested with v12.5.0).
 NPM will be included in the installation.

+With NPM installed, the editor and its dependencies can be installed with `cd tools/ctf_ui && npm install`.
+Note: this may take several minutes depending on your network connection, and will consume about 0.5Gb of disk space.

 With Python 3 installed, PIP dependencies can be installed using `pip install -r requirements.txt`.
 Note: ensure that dependencies are installed to a PIP venv in order to easily update/reinstall packages, or install using  `--user` in the above pip command.

 #### CTF Prerequisites: Other applications needed